esimioni/node-red-contrib-astro-filter/README.md

   - The range accepts start and end offsets that are both negative or both positive, in which case the event date itself won't be included, but just used as a reference
   - The most commom use is negative start offset and positive end offset
 - There's no need to send the date to the input, the node uses the system date
-- The node adds an 'astroDiff' attribute to the 'msg.payload', wich is the difference in days from current date to the event date
+- The node adds an `astroDiff` attribute to the `msg.payload`, wich is the difference in days from current date to the event date
-- There's an option to populate 'astroDiff' as an absolute value (always positve)
+- There's an option to populate `astroDiff` as an absolute value (always positve)
 - Visual status indicator showing whether the current date is in range and the range itself
 - Compatible with Node-RED 3.0+